 NAFTA lays the foundation for a continental common market, as many of its architects privately acknowledge.
 The agreement creates a variety of continental institutions that are, in aggregate, an embryonic NAFTA government”.

-Only a year after the formation of NAFTA Bill Clinton succeded in pulling the U.S. into the world trade organsation – WTO.
+Only a year after the formation of NAFTA Bill Clinton succeeded in pulling the U.S. into the world trade organization – WTO.
 The WTO would establish global policies that NAFTA was expected to implement.
 Immediately there after Clinton hosted the 1994 Summit of the Americas.
 Here the proposal of the creation of a free trade of the America (FTAA) was formally announced.
-With the initial exception of Cuba the FTAA would expand NAFTA to inlcude all nations in the westren hemisphere.
+With the initial exception of Cuba the FTAA would expand NAFTA to include all nations in the western hemisphere.
 For years the FTAA-architects developed their plan below the surface of public attention.
-However, a few planners and supportes would reveal their true intentions.
-Speaking privately mexican president Vincente Fox declared:
+However, a few planners and supports would reveal their true intentions.
+Speaking privately Mexican president Vincente Fox declared: